nao1215/sqly/doc/pages/markdown/how_to_use.md

-      --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin") -s, --sql string      sql query you want to execute -o, --output string   destination path for SQL results specified in --sql option -i, --inspect         print a JSON report of imported tables (schema, row counts, sample rows) and exit --inspect-sample int  rows to include per table in --inspect (0 for schema only) (default 5)
+      --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin") -s, --sql string      sql query you want to execute -f, --sql-file string   path to a file with SQL to execute (multiline; cannot be used with --sql) -o, --output string   destination path for SQL results specified in --sql option -i, --inspect         print a JSON report of imported tables (schema, row counts, sample rows) and exit --inspect-sample int  rows to include per table in --inspect (0 for schema only) (default 5)